katzenpost/katzenpost/index.rst

 * frequency of sent messages
 * frequency of received messages

-However we also consider bad actors within the mix network as well as active attackers.
-Our threat model is very clearly articulated in the "Loopix Anonymity System" however at the end of each of our design specification documents we have not only a security section but an anonymity considersations section as well.

 There are many message oriented applications and protocols that could benefit from using our mix network.
 For example our mix network is not only good for chat clients but also other types of applications: